yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

     data: Node_Data;

     // This union is wasteful, but helps keep the pseudocode concise.
     // In reality, we want to store inner nodes and leaves in separate arrays.
+We'll do that soon.
     Node_Data :: union {
-        inner: Node_Inner;
+        inner: Inner_Node;
-        leaf:  Node_Leaf;
+        leaf:  Leaf_Node;
     }

     Node_Type :: enum {